decred/dcrdex/README.md

 settlement of matches.
 The maximum penalty imposable by DEX is loss of trading privileges and forfeiture of registration fee.

+## What is Bison Wallet

+Bison Wallet is a multi-wallet developed in concert with DCRDEX and Tatanka Mesh.
+Bison Wallet leverages state-of-the-art blockchain technology to bring more features and more privacy for your favorite assets.
+DCRDEX is built-in, as well as advanced trading features like market-making and arbitrage, directly from your wallet.

+Our goal is to find a balance of convenience and privacy that works for you, while giving you access to advanced features most wallets ignore.
+For many assets, we can cut out the middleman altogether and allow you to interact directly with the blockchain network.
+This type of wallet is highly-resilient to data collection and censorship.

+We also focus on bringing advanced, asset-specific features for out wallets.
+With Decred, you can use CoinShuffle++ to further anonymize your funds, or stake your DCR and earn some block rewards.
+The Zcash wallet exposes unified addresses and shileded pools, and operates on a shielded-first principle that makes privacy effortless.
+Keep an eye on development here.
+We are dedicated to exposing these technologies to the communities that want them.

+## What is Tatanka Mesh

+Tatanka Mesh (Tatanka, the mesh) is the evolution of DCRDEX.
+Where DCRDEX relies on a central server for maintaining order books and policing trades, Tatanka is a decentralized P2P protocol that enables a network of subscribers to collectively perform these tasks.
+Here are the three critical services that Tatanka Mesh provides.

+- Enhance the ability for users to connect and to share data both publicly and privately
+- Aggregate reputation data and monitor fidelity bonds.
+Tatanka can limit access to users who earn a bad reputation
+- Oracle services for fiat exchange rates and blockchain transaction fee rates

+The mesh collects no fees for its services.
+Trades are performed using trustless atomic swaps that exchange funds directly between wallets.

+Going P2P empowers our users to trade directly, enhancing security, censorship-resistance, privacy. and self-sovereignty.

 ## Contents

 - [Getting Started](#getting-started)